All Episodes

 The bachelor's degree is no longer proof that any graduate can read critically or write effectively.

-Too often universities emulate greenhouses where fragile adults are coddled as if they were hot house orchids.
+Too often, universities emulate greenhouses where fragile adults are coddled as if they were hothouse orchids.

 Hypersensitive students are warned about microaggressions that in the real world would be imperceptible.

-Apprehensive professors are sometimes supposed to offer trigger warnings that assume students are delicate Victorians who cannot handle landmark authors, such as Joseph Conrad or Mark Twain.
+Apprehensive professors are sometimes supposed to offer trigger warnings that assume students are delicate Victorians who cannot handle landmark authors such as Joseph Conrad or Mark Twain.

-Example, can't read up Finn anymore.
+For example, can't read Hug Finn anymore.

-It's racist, don't you know?
+That's racist, don't you know?

-The language, the terms.
+The language, the terms, it's too upsetting.

 It's too offensive.

-It causes too many students to be upset.
+It causes too many students to be upset, like Savannah Guthrie was with Rand Paul.

-Can't have that.
+You can't have that.

-Safe spaces are designed on campus now, where traumatized students can be shielded from supposedly hurtful or unwelcome language that should not exist in a just and fair world.
+Safe spaces are designed on campus now where traumatized students can be shielded from supposedly hurtful or unwelcome language that should not exist in a just and fair world, like one in which Rand Paul lives.

-One might have concluded from all this doting that 21st century American youths, their culture, rap lyrics, rough language, spring break indulgences, sexual promiscuity, epidemic drug usage is not savage.
+One might have concluded from all this doting that 21st century American youths, their culture, rap lyrics, rough language, spring break indulgences, sexual promiscuity, epidemic drug usage, is not savage.

-Hip culture seems to assume that its 18-year-old participants are jaded, sophisticated adults, yet the university treats them as if they are preteens, in need of vicarious chaperones.
+HIP culture seems to assume that its 18-year-old participants are jaded, sophisticated adults, yet the university treats them as if they are preteens in need of vicarious chaperones.

-Universities entice potential students with all sorts of easy loan packages, hip orientations, and perks, like high-tech recreation centers, upscale dorms.
+Universities entice potential students with all sorts of easy loan packages, hip orientations, and perks like high-tech recreation centers, upscale dorms.

 On the backside of graduation, such bait and switch attention vanishes when it's time to help departing students find jobs.